dcdpr/did-btc1/chapters/CRUD-Operations.md

 - `initialDocument`: The DID document that was used to initiate the **did:btc1** identifier being resolved as verified by the [Resolve Initial Document] algorithm.
 A DID Core conformant DID document.
-- `resolutionOptions`: A set of optional parameters passed in to the resolve function of the DID resolver.
+- `resolutionOptions`: A set of optional parameters passed into the resolve function of the DID resolver.
 - `network`: The Bitcoin network of the **did:btc1** identifier.